 When multiple models are defined, any command which runs the system will run all of the models together synchronously from the same event queue.
 In some previous versions it was possible to also have multiple meta-process which allowed for running models asynchronously, but that is not currently supported in this version.
-Also, although most (if not all) of the internal components of the ACT-R software are "thread safe", when a meta-process is running multiple models they are all being run from the same thread (however commands called remotely will be run in a separate thread by the dispatcher to handle the communication).
-There are plans to explore allowing the meta-process to use multiple threads for handling multiple simultaneous events which are marked as safe for that purpose, but that functionality is going to require significant design and testing before becoming available.

 When working with multiple models one thing to be aware of is that the system does not come with any built in ways for those models to interact.
 Other than sharing the event queue and clock there is no interaction among the models.
-Each one has its own set of modules, chunk-types, chunks, and parameters and unless there is some interaction implemented by the user the models will run the same when they are run together as each would run on its own because they are not aware of the other models' existence.
+Each one has its own set of modules, chunk-types, chunks, and parameters and unless there is some interaction implemented by the user the models will run the same when they are run together as each would run on its own because they are not aware of any other model's existence.
 In particular, they are not sensitive the other models' events in the queue.
 Thus, events waiting to be scheduled will not be removed from the waiting queue until an appropriate trigger from the same model occurs.

 To create synchronous models all one needs to do is define them.
 There is no special syntax needed, and the standard define-model command will create each model the same as it would if that were the only model being defined.
-An example of defining multiple synchronous models can be found in the examples directory of the distribution in the file called "unit-1-together-1-mp.lisp".
+Some examples of defining multiple synchronous models can be found in the examples/multiple-models directory of the distribution, and the file called "unit-1-together-1-mp.lisp" will be used for some of the examples below.
 That file contains the definitions for all three of the example models from unit 1 of the tutorial (count, addition, and semantic).
 Each of the model definitions is just copied from the corresponding tutorial model file.
 The only difference between loading that file with all three defined and loading the individual model files is that the individual model files each call clear-all when loaded which results in removing all existing models before defining the model in the file.
 The combined file only calls clear-all once to remove other models and then defines each of the models one after the other.
-That model file will be used to create some of the examples when describing the additional commands available for working with multiple models.